-If your epidural is working properly, you will have better pain relief than with other methods, particularly when you take a deep breath, cough or move about in the bed.
+If your epidural is working well, after your surgery you will have better pain relief than with other methods, particularly when you take a deep breath, cough or move about in the bed.

 You should need less alternative strong pain relief medicine.
 This means your breathing will be better, there should be less nausea and vomiting, and you are likely to be more alert.